 If you’re experiencing the PUBG Mobile issue that indicates Download Failed Because You May Not Have Purchased The App, then you’re not alone.
-As plenty of users are also facing the same problem due to a specific reason which we will gonna tell you briefly.
-Here in this troubleshooting guide, we’ve shared a fully official and simple trick to fix the particular problem.
+As plenty of users are also facing the same problem due to a specific reason, we will tell you briefly.
+Here in this troubleshooting guide, we’ve shared a fully official and straightforward trick to fix the particular problem.

 Fix PUBG Mobile: Download Failed Because You May Not Have Purchased The App

-- First of all, make sure to clear the app cache from the device Settings > Installed Application > Choose your PUBG Mobile game and tap on it > Now, tap on Clear Cache and run the game again to check for the issue.
+- First of all, make sure to clear the app cache from the device Settings > Installed Application > Choose your PUBG Mobile game and tap on it > Now, tap on Clear Cache and rerun the game to check for the issue.

-Now, you should uninstall the PUBG Mobile game fully and reinstall it again from the Google Play Store for free.
+Now, you should uninstall the PUBG Mobile game and reinstall it again from the Google Play Store for free.
 We assume that reinstalling the official game will fix this issue.
-However, if the issue persists, then you can follow the below steps:
+However, if the problem persists, then you can follow the below steps:

 - Open the File Manager app and go to Internal Storage.